FallAngel1337/P2P-File-Sharing/README.md

 # P2P-File-Sharing
-A P2P file sharing network
+A P2P file sharing network.
+The project stills under development, so if something is missing or its bad, don't worry, I'll take care of it.

 # Index
 - [How it works? ](#how-it-works)